 With no fuel to burn at point of use, electric heating emits no carbon emissions and no energy is wasted.

-Customers who switched from fossil-fuel to electric heating can emit around 80% less carbon.
+Customers who switched from fossil-fuel to electric heating will emit around 80% less carbon.

 And when the second importation cable is installed in the mid-2020s, electricity will be 10x lower carbon.
 This second cable will supply 100% of the island's electricity needs with 100% renewable energy.

-Each home heated with electric will be helping Guernsey decarbonise and play a significant role in protecting our environment for the future.
+Each home heated by electricity will help Guernsey decarbonise and play a significant role in protecting our environment for the future.